On the 1D Cubic Nonlinear Schrodinger Equation in an Almost Critical Space: Introduction and statement of the main result

 \end{rem}

 \begin{rem} The endpoint case $M_{2,\infty}$.
 A typical example for initial data in this space is the Dirac function $\delta_0(x)$.
 There will be a serious problem in the uniqueness of the solution when solving \eqref{main} with initial data $u_0(x)=\delta_0(x)$.
-We refer to Theorem 1.5 in Kenig, Ponce and Vega\cite{KPV} for further details. \end{rem}
+We refer to Theorem 1.5 in Kenig, Ponce and Vega \cite{KPV} for further details. \end{rem}

-\begin{rem} As here we only consider the local well-posedness issue, it doesn't matter if the equation is focusing or defocusing.
-While for the ill-posedness in the defocusing case, due to the lack of the soliton solutions, the argument is different from the one given by Kenig, Ponce and Vega, see Christ, Colliander and Tao \cite{CCT}, where the pseudo-conformal transformation is applied.\\ \end{rem}
+\begin{rem} As here we only consider the local well-posedness issue, it does not matter if the equation is focusing or defocusing.
+While for the ill-posedness in the defocusing case, due to the lack of soliton solutions, the argument is different from the one given by Kenig, Ponce and Vega, see Christ, Colliander and Tao \cite{CCT}, where the pseudo-conformal transformation is applied.\\ \end{rem}

+Similar to \eqref{2608ee1.8}, one can define $M_{q, p}$ for all $p, q\ge 1$.
+These spaces are called modulation spaces.
+Modulation spaces were introduced by Feichtinger in \cite{Feich}.
+Recently they have been used intensively in the study of nonlinear dispersive equations.
+This was initiated by Wang and his collaborators, see \cite{WH1}, \cite{WH2} and \cite{WZG}.
+The results therein include well-posedness results for various dispersive equations with initial data in $M_{q, 1}$ for certain $q\in (1, \infty)$.
+Benyi and Okoudjou \cite{BO} generalised (part of) the above results to $M_{q, 1}$ for all $q\ge 1$.
+We refer to the survey paper by Ruzhansky, Sugimoto and Wang \cite{RSW} and the book by Wang et al. \cite{WHHG} for more results in the same spirit.

+To the author's knowledge, the result in the above Theorem \ref{thm1.4} is the first time that a nonlinear Schr\"odinger equation is proved to be locally well-posed for initial data in a modulation space $M_{2, p}$ for certain $p>1$.
+Indeed, our result covers the whole possible range of $p$.